Cruelty-Free Retinol That Actually Delivers Results

 ✅ Pros

-• Works well when paired with a supportive moisturizer
+• Fragrance-free cream format can pair well with a simple moisturizer

 ❌ Cons